Search This Blog

 chilled bean burger patties on a white plate.

-Can you freeze these beanie burgers?
+Can you freeze these quick bean burgers?

-Yes, these beanie burgers freeze really well.
+Yes, these mixed bean burgers freeze really well.

 Alternatively, layer them in a freezer-friendly tub with non-stick baking paper.